yeshan333/mongo-deployment-with-tls/README.md

-# MongoDB Deployment in localhost with TLS
+# MongoDB Deployments in localhost with TLS

+Demonstration of deploying a MongoDB server with TLS authentication enabled on a single node.

 Reqiure:
-- MongoDB Server
+- MongoDB Server 5.0+
 - mkcert

 ## Quick Start